PranayAkuthota/DSA-files-1/README.md

 # DSA-files-1
-files to present in it workshop
+files to present in IT workshop